The Future of Liberty

 Mitch Daniels (04:24):

-So we've seen it manifested recently and I'd just like to hear you comment on certain of the actions which some seen is beyond the range of what ought to be the proper range of presidential authority tariffs for taxes by another name, by another means does he have the authority and if not, what's the remedy?
+We’ve seen it manifested recently, and I’d like to hear you comment on certain actions that some see as beyond the proper range of presidential authority tariffs, for example, or taxes by another name or another means.
+Does he, the president, have that authority?
+And if not, what’s the remedy?

 George F. Will (04:56):